gryBox/pytig/README.md

 ## pytig

-pytig is a python library to automatically generate images from text with a few commands using open source TIG's (text to image generation) algorithms.
+pytig is a python library to prepare inputs for text to image generator algorithms.
+Specifically for the [AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks](http://openaccess.thecvf.com/content_cvpr_2018/papers/Xu_AttnGAN_Fine-Grained_Text_CVPR_2018_paper.pdf).

+### What fork
+The authors implementation [AttnGAN algorithm](https://github.com/taoxugit/AttnGAN) is
+###

+###

+### Limitations

-    import pytig as tig
+    - Loading captions for analysis is relatively slow.
+Primarily due to import pytig as tig

     tig.download.datasets(name=['bird'])